-Extensive streaming and downloading of media over the month will most likely exceed 1GB, so you might want to consider either limiting these activities to times when you have Wi-Fi access, upgrading your allowance with your current provider, or searching for a more generous deal elsewhere.
+Extensive streaming and downloading of media over the month will most likely exceed 1GB, so you might want to either limit yourself to when you have Wi-Fi access or upgrade your allowance.

 What to watch out for

-If you take your phone abroad, turn the "data roaming" option off and don’t use your phone for anything web based, unless it’s over Wi-Fi, otherwise you may find yourself shouldered with a hefty bill when you get back.
+If you take your phone abroad, turn the "data roaming" option off and don’t use your phone for anything web based, unless it’s over Wi-Fi.

 If your phone uses iOS 9, turn off the “Wi-Fi assist” option as your phone can automatically use you mobile data when your Wi-Fi connectivity is poor.

 Does 4G use more data?
 No it doesn’t.
 But chances are that because of its speed, you’ll want to use more data, hitting your allowance quicker than you would have if you were on 3G.